KauzClay/docs-tap/scst-store/troubleshooting.hbs.md

    kctrl package installed kick --package-install contour -n tap-install
    ```

-1. Restart envoy pods.
-First find the name of the envoy pod by running:
+1. Learn the name of the envoy pod by running:

    ```console
    kubectl get pods -n projectcontour
    ```

-1. Find the pod that is named in the format `envoy-<some-random-id>`.
-Use that name and restart the
+   Find the pod that is named in the format `envoy-<some-random-id>`.

-   pods by running:
+1. Restart the pods, using the envoy pod name you learned, by running:

    ```console
    kubectl delete pod <envoy-pod-name> -n projectcontour